demisto/content/Packs/DSPM/Integrations/DSPM/README.md

 ### dspm-get-lifetime-for-slack

 ***
-waiting time for user response
+Retrieves the waiting time for user response on Slack.

 #### Base Command